 So, what might these features (or lack thereof) mean for you as an investor?
 In other words, what could they help you accomplish, and what demands or limitations might they place on you as an individual investor?

 Good fund managers know the “ins and outs” of portfolio construction.
 They understand the intricacies of particular sectors in relation to the wider economic landscape, and they’re seasoned market participants who probably have weathered several market downturns and other unfavorable economic conditions in pursuit of overlooked and undervalued assets.
-Although mutual funds might not have the “intraday” trading convenience of an ETF, as funds are purchased or “redeemed” end-of-day (EOD) either directly through the fund’s issuing company or through a broker, mutual funds nevertheless offer the convenience of direct automatic deposits; a feature that ETFs do not offer.
+Although mutual funds might not have the “intraday” trading convenience of an ETF, as funds are purchased or “redeemed” end-of-day either directly through the fund’s issuing company or through a broker, mutual funds nevertheless offer the convenience of direct automatic purchases; a feature that ETFs do not offer.

 Some mutual funds have high asset turnovers, which can mean more transaction costs and a larger capital gains tax bill.
 Fund managers report their holdings quarterly or semiannually; this means that you won’t always know the details or frequency of each transaction.
 And finally, mutual fund holders may also be required to pay 12b-1 fees: annual marketing and distribution fees that are part of a fund’s operating expenses.
-Bear in mind that these “expense ratios” are characteristic of both products, mutual funds and ETFs.
+Bear in mind that these “expense ratios” are characteristic of both mutual funds and ETFs.
 And some mutual funds may come with higher or lower expense ratios than other funds or ETFs.
-So be sure to read a fund’s prospectus carefully to determine whether its strategy and costs may be suitable to your investment goals.
+So be sure to read a fund’s prospectus carefully to determine whether its strategy and costs may be suitable for your investment goals.

 In short, both products come with their own set of advantages and disadvantages.

 How actively do you plan to invest?
 How much time are you willing to spend on monitoring your portfolio?
 How much effort do you want to put into enhancing your investing acumen?
-Let these answers guide you as you compare ETFs vs. mutual funds.
+Let these answers guide you as you compare ETFs and mutual funds.

 for thinkMoney ®